 Artificial Intelligence and Machine Learning

 The last few years have seen considerable interest in artificial intelligence (AI) and machine learning (ML), specifically in the area of deep learning.
 These terms are used interchangeably and very often confused with each other.
-Let’s take a look at the relationship between these technologies and the reason for the popularity of deep learning.
+Let’s take a look at the relationship between these technologies and the reason for the popularity of DL.

 Artificial intelligence refers to a set of technologies that allow machines — computers or robotic systems — to process information the way humans would.
 The current resurgence of AI is arising from weak or narrow AI, which is a machine that can do specific tasks intelligently, e.g. self-driving cars, detecting fraud, or understanding human text and speech.
 We are still far away from strong AI, which refers to the ability of machines to make causal inferences about the world without any past observations (See this article from The Atlantic for more details).